dloa/alexandria-docs/florincoin-lin64-install.md

 ####3) Enable RPC-access to your Florincoin-QT/florincoind wallet with a florincoin.conf file
 Navigate to `~/.florincoin/`

 Create a new config file called `florincoin.conf` that includes the following code block (or use the provided sample file).
-Please note, if you create this file with textedit, it may attempt to hide a .txt extension on the file, which will cause it to fail.
 <pre><code>
 rpcuser=username
 rpcpassword=password